 Mix these two in a spray bottle and spray the areas with molds.
 Wait at least an hour to let this mixture dislodge mold residue before rinsing.

 Always have a bottle of vinegar in handy for this task.
-For normal stains mix equal parts of water and carpet into a spray bottle.
-Make sure to wait a few minutes (maybe 2 mins or so) before agitating the stained area with a brush or sponged soaked in soapy water.
+For standard stains, mix equal parts of water and carpet into a spray bottle.
+Make sure to wait a few minutes (maybe 2 mins or so) before agitating the stained area with a brush or sponge soaked in soapy water.

-If you need something stronger to remove caked in stains.
-A popular combo would be mixing 1/4 cup of borax, salt and vinegar.
-This will yield a paste like mixture that you’ll spread over the carpet.
-Wait for a few hours for the mixture to work its magic before vacuuming.
+If you need something more substantial to remove caked in stains, a popular combo would be mixing 1/4 cup of borax, salt, and vinegar.
+This will yield a paste-like mixture that you’ll spread over the carpet.
+Wait for a few hours for the combination to work its magic before vacuuming.

-For fresh grease spots, sprinkling a good amount of corn starch should help you remove the stain.
-You just have to wait for about 15 to 30 minutes before vacuuming the residue out.
+For fresh grease spots, sprinkling the right amount of corn starch should help you remove the stain.
+You have to wait for about 15 to 30 minutes before vacuuming the residue out.

 Chopping Board Cleaner

-One way of disinfecting wooden cutting boards is wiping them with full strength vinegar after each use.
+One way of disinfecting wooden cutting boards is by wiping them with full-strength vinegar after each use.
 Vinegar contains acetic acid that’s a good disinfectant.
 It is effective against bacteria such as E. coli, Salmonella, and Staphylococcus.